n-th/quorum/README.md

 2. How would you change your solution to account for future columns that might be requested, such as “Bill Voted On Date” or “Co-Sponsors”?

-Lets discuss the change per module :
+Lets discuss the change per module:

 - Data Extraction: We need to modify the extract_bills method in the Extractor class to extract additional fields, such as "Bill Voted On Date" or "Co-Sponsors," from the CSV file.
 Update the Bill model class to include the new fields and modify the __init__ method accordingly.